 International Forest Day is celebrated on 21st March every year.
 The purpose of this day is to develop awareness among people about the importance of forests and trees outside the forest for the current and upcoming future generations.

-Forests are regulating climate of our planet by absorbing Carbon dioxide and providing fresh Oxygen.
+Forests are regulating the climate of our planet by absorbing Carbon dioxide and providing fresh Oxygen.

 From oxygen we inhale to a piece of tissue paper we use, trees are playing a very important role in our daily lives.

 Historical Background of International Day of Forest

 On 21st December 2012, a resolution (A/RES/67/200) passed in general assembly of UN declaring 21st March of each year International Day of Forests.

 Through this resolution, the UNencouraged member states to promote activities of tree planting and other social activities encouraging forestation and discouraging deforestation.

 The main aim of the international forest day is to develop awareness about the importance of the forests.
-Keep reading the article to develop better understanding on Forest.
+Keep reading the article to develop a better understanding of Forest.

 International Forest Day – What is a Forest?

 Forest is a very large area dominated by trees.
-Forest is not only collection of the trees, it develops a complex ecosystem which flourishes the lives of animals, stabilizes the climate and provide a lot of other economic benefits.
+Forest is not the only collection of the trees, it develops a complex ecosystem that flourishes the lives of animals, stabilizes the climate and provides a lot of other economic benefits.

 International Forest Day – What is in the Forest?